-Every runner is different, but the marathon presents a significant challenge of endurance to each runner who toes the start line.
+The marathon presents a significant challenge of endurance to each runner who toes the start line.
 While training, fueling, hydration, and weather all play a factor in how you do on race day, the common downfall of most marathoners is pacing.
 Starting out too fast, hitting the wall, and slowing down over the second half derail the goals of many marathoners.
-In this post, I want to share with you some tips on how to pace your fastest marathon.
+However, slowing down is not inevitable.
+Along with proper training and fueling, you can approach the race with a pacing strategy to run your fastest marathon.

-Treating the long run as a steady 20 mile run followed by a hard 10K is one of the most reliable methods for how to pace your fastest marathon.
-If you are worried about running too slow while maintaining a steady and comfortable effort in the first 16-20 miles, remember that goal pace will feel much easier on race day than in training.
-Usually, in training, your easy run pace will be 50 seconds or more slower than your goal race time.
-However, due to the taper and carb-loading, your goal marathon pace should feel just as comfortable as your normal easy pace on race day.
+If you are worried about running too slow in the first 16-20 miles, remember that goal pace will feel much easier on race day than in training.
+In training, your easy run pace will be one to two minutes slower than your goal marathon pace.
+Due to the performance-enhancing benefits of the taper and carb-loading, your goal marathon pace should feel very comfortable at the start of the marathon.

 Depending on the course, your training, and the day, you may run equal splits or you may run slightly negative splits.
 The goal here is simply to avoid running the second half of the race slower than the first by conserving energy at the start and pushing your hardest after the 20 mile mark.